wolf824/Pixel/README.md

 │   └── index.html        \# The single-page frontend for the application
 ├── .env                  \# Your secret API key for Google Gemini
 ├── app.py                \# The main script: runs the Flask server AND the automated pipeline
-├── docker-compose.yml    \# Configuration to easily run the Qdrant database
 └── requirements.txt      \# List of all Python libraries needed for the project

 ## **🚀 How to Set Up and Run (from GitHub)**